catwhisperingninja/defi-trader-demo/AZURE_KEYVAULT_README.md

   names or values
 - **Production Code Integration**: Tests actual Azure CLI commands and Key Vault operations

+Only _secret identifiers_ are used to ID the secrets, and even those are not displayed.

+Only ever use the secret identifiers.
+Do not interact directly with secrets programmatically.

 ```bash
 poetry run python test_azure_cli.py